lukmanaj/lukmanaj/README.md

 * 🌍  I live in Kaduna, Nigeria.
 * ✉️  You can contact me at [lukman.j.aliyu@gmail.com](mailto:lukman.j.aliyu@gmail.com)
-* 🧠  I'm currently learning `Health Informatics Specialization` by John Hopkins University on `Coursera`.
+* 🧠  I'm currently learning `Health Informatics Specialization` by Johns Hopkins University on `Coursera`.
 * 🤝  I'm open to collaborating on projects related to health improvement using AI
 * 📝  I blog on [medium](https://lukmanaj.medium.com/) and I also have a preferred quarto [blog](https://lukmanaj.github.io/ailearningloop/), where I post content like: